-This option has no corresponding part in the search menu.
 Searching with this option active, there is a full text search done in: attachments contents, attachment names, item name and item notes.

-The results are not ordered by item date, but by relevance with respect to the search term.
+If no other fields are selected, the results are not ordered by item date, but by relevance with respect to the search term.
 This ordering is returned from the full text search engine and is simply transfered unmodified.

 The search menu can be opened by clicking the left icon in the top bar.
 It shows some options to constrain the item list: